MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-move-vm-from-azure.md

 You can upload a virtual hard drive (VHD) from a virtual machine (VM) created in Azure to your Azure Stack Hub instance.

-## Prepare your VHD in Azure
+## Prepare and download your VHS from Azure

 Find the section that that is specific to your needs when preparing your VHD.

 #### [Windows - Specialized](#tab/win-spec)

-- Follow the steps in the article [Create a Windows VM from a specialized disk by using PowerShell](/azure/virtual-machines/windows/create-vm-specialized#prepare-the-vm) to prepare the VHD. <!-- Follow the steps [here](/azure/virtual-machines/windows/create-vm-specialized#prepare-the-vm) to prepare the VHD correctly. -->
+- Follow the steps in the article [Download a Windows VHD from Azure](/azure//virtual-machines/windows/download-vhd) to prepare and download the VHD.
 - To deploy VM extensions, make sure that the VM agent .msi available.
     For information and steps, see [Azure Virtual Machine Agent overview](/azure/virtual-machines/extensions/agent-windows).
 Make sure the extension is installed on the VM before your move VM.
 If the VM agent is not present in the VHD, extension deployment will fail.
 You do not need to set the OS profile while provisioning, or set `$vm.OSProfile.AllowExtensionOperations = $true`.